Fast Fashion and the Environment

 Hold Clothing Swaps

 Consider hosting monthly or semi-annual clothing swaps.
-A clothing swap is a meet up wherein participants exchange clothing they no longer want for clothing that they will use.
+A clothing swap is a meet-up wherein participants exchange clothing they no longer want for clothing that they will use.
 Reach out to your closest friends and family and see who’s interested in swapping their clothes.
 It’s a great way to connect with people and it’s good for the environment - a win/win!

 Repair